Advanced Practice in Psychological Wellbeing PGCert – 2024 entry

 How to apply

 All applicants should apply directly through local NHS talking therapies for anxiety and depression service providers with joint interviews taking place with University programme staff.
 There are two cohorts per year that typically start in May and September.

 We are unable to consider direct individual applications.

 Please look out for advertisements for this role in the relevant service providers’ websites or NHS jobs website.

-Once you have been recruited by the PCT/service provider, you will be automatically sent to the University of Surrey for training on the above course.
+Once you have been recruited by the PCT/service provider, you will be automatically sent to the University of Surrey for training on this course.

 Terms and conditions